DavidTPate/pendragon/README.md

 skills over 20, with luck.

 # Skills
-Character advancement in Pendragon is measured in part by the increase of your character’s skills.
+Character advancement in Pendragon is measured in part by the increase of your character's skills.
 Skills express the social and physical activities popular in the Arthurian mythos.
 No knight is expected to master all or most of the possible skills.